-There are three main ways a person in California can find out if he/she is subject to an outstanding warrant.
+There are three main ways you can find out if you are the subject of an outstanding warrant.
 These are by:

 - searching the sheriff’s website or the court’s website for the county that might have issued the warrant,